St Andrews, Fife Coast and the Isle of May, Scotland

 As well as coastal walking, on one day we will take the ferry from Anstruther to the Isle of May for a superb day out.
 Now this really is a hidden gem so prepare to be amazed at the sheer volume of birdlife to be found on this Natural Nature Reserve.
 You will have time to walk the paths of the island where you will be in close proximity to thousands of puffins who will be busily feeding their young pufflings.
-There are also guillemots perching in huge volumes on the sheer cliffs alongside razorbills with their distinctive beaks.
 If you are a keen birdwatcher, you may also spot Arctic terns, kittiwakes, shags, fulmars and there may still be a small number of Eider ducks around too.

 During the holiday, there will be a guided tour of St Andrews one morning with free time in the afternoon to explore the many interesting historic buildings or perhaps relax in a nicely located tearoom.
 Or, if you are feeling more energetic, you can use your Megarider bus ticket and head to Dundee (30 minutes away) to visit the V&A Design Museum and Shackleton’s ship RRS Discovery.

 For lunch, we can pick up a packed lunch from the supermarket in St Andrews and your guide will arrange for the group to eat out together in the evenings.
 There are some lovely restaurants in the town which is known for its eateries.

 Included in the price

 - Bed and breakfast accommodation